yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_redis.md

 1. In the JAI, go to **System > Global Configuration > System**.
 2. Navigate to the **Cache configuration** section and set **Cache Handler** to **Redis**.
-3. Review the other settings, and if they seem correct, click **Save**.
+3. Review the other settings, and make changes there if necessary.
+4. Click **Save**.

 ## Verify Redis installation